Occupational Health

 As an occupational health nurse, you may be an independent practitioner or employed as part of an occupational health service team.
 Occupational health nurses are in charge of safeguarding public health in the workplace setting.
 The occupational health nurse role is varied and includes:

-• identifying and preventing work related health problems
+- identifying and preventing work related health problems

-• promotion of healthy living and working conditions
+- promotion of healthy living and working conditions

-• understanding the effects of work on health and health at work
+- understanding the effects of work on health and health at work

-• provide advice on first aid management
+- provide advice on first aid management

-• provide health screening services
+- provide health screening services

-• workforce and workplace monitoring and health need assessment
+- workforce and workplace monitoring and health need assessment

-• health promotion
+- health promotion

-• education and training
+- education and training

-• counselling and support
+- counselling and support

-• risk assessment and risk management.
+- risk assessment and risk management.

 As an occupational health nurse you may be expected to perform clinical tasks such as:

-• providing statutory medical examinations (except where it is specified that these must be done by a registered medical practitioner, such as asbestos and ionising radiation medicals)
+- providing statutory medical examinations (except where it is specified that these must be done by a registered medical practitioner, such as asbestos and ionising radiation medicals)

-• administering staff flu jabs
+- administering staff flu jabs

-• supply and/or administration of medicines under the written instruction of a medical practitioner.
+- supply and/or administration of medicines under the written instruction of a medical practitioner.
 The scope of this is much broader and simpler than the use of Patient Group Directions in NHS settings.
-See: RCN clinical topic: Medicines optimisation
+See: RCN clinical topic: Medicines optimisation.

 Occupational health nurses have direct contact with employees and are often approached with health-related questions and problems.
 They have a unique position between the workforce and management and can support the improvement of health in the workplace in order to improve health, social wellbeing and the quality of working lives.

-It is recognised in the Boorman review into NHS health and wellbeing and in Dame Carol Black’s report Working for a Healthier Tomorrow that the health of the working population is a priority and individuals’ concerns about their health should be addressed.
+It was recognised in the Boorman review into NHS health and wellbeing and in Dame Carol Black’s report Working for a Healthier Tomorrow that the health of the working population is a priority and individuals’ concerns about their health should be addressed.
 The health of the workforce affects overall productivity and an individual’s health will affect their ability to concentrate, attend or perform well at work.

 Early advice and intervention can help to avoid long term problems.
 This is increasingly important when discussing how to improve the health and wellbeing of the population and their quality of life.